Ulva House

 flexible meeting and community space

-A formal tender process was undertaken to identify suitable tenants.
-Following this process, Ro and Banjo were selected based on their proposal, experience, and long-term vision for the building.
+A formal tender process was undertaken to identify suitable tenants, from which Ro and Banjo were selected based on their proposal, experience and long-term vision for the building.

-Since the lease was agreed in June 2025, the focus has been on the charity, as landlord, delivering a defined package of essential works, including:
+Following detailed discussions, the lease was signed in June 2025.
+The charity, as landlord, agreed to deliver a defined package of essential works, including:

 asbestos removal and management